Cal-Rex/django-blog-walkthrough/project walkthrough guide.md

 ## Create an empty project

+Check what version of python you are running with the following terminal command:
+- `ls ../.pip-modules/lib`

 # [![Lesson 1: Creating an empty django project](http://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg)](https://youtu.be/MagEuw9Q4T4)
 ### install
 The following 3 packages / libraries are the first things to install when creating the project